π Welcome

 Chapter 3 – Airfoils

-- The reasons for lift when the wind blows from the right direction
+- How wind from the right direction creates lift

-- Understand the basics of airfoils and lift: Learn how the shape of blades (airfoils) creates lift by manipulating airflow and pressure differences.
+- Understand the basics of airfoils and lift: How blade shape creates lift by changing airflow and pressure.

-- Explore the Bernoulli Principle in wind turbines: Understand how the Bernoulli principle, which helps airplanes fly, is applied in wind turbines to rotate the blades.
+- Connect the Bernoulli Principle to turbines: Understand how the same principle that helps airplanes fly also drives wind turbine blades.

 - Hands-on experiment with paper: See how a simple paper experiment demonstrates the principle of lift – blowing air over paper makes it rise due to pressure differences.

-- Evaluate blade design for maximum efficiency: Recognize that the shape of a turbine blade (airfoil) is crucial for efficient wind energy generation.
+- Evaluate blade design for maximum efficiency: Recognize why the airfoil shape is essential for effective wind energy generation.

-- Consider factors influencing wind turbine performance: Analyze the external factors like wind speed, air density, and blade angle that impact the rotational speed and power output of wind turbines.
+- Consider factors influencing wind turbine performance: Examine how wind speed, air density, and blade angle affect rotation and power output.

 1. Let’s make an airfoil!